CapsAdmin/graphics-reference/README.md

-i'm not a professional photographer but i guess i'll learn if i keep this up. should probably get a tripod as soon as possible
+I'm not a professional photographer but I'll probably learn if I keep this up.

+All photos are taken in Norway near Oslo unless stated otherwise.
+No editing except cropping and maybe resizing is done.

+TODO:
+    Get a tripod as soon as possible
+    Maybe provide lighting info and overall be more consistent